Static JSON only (no query API). Same files for automation and humans. CC BY 4.0 — attribute ComputeNav when redistributing.

 Filtering & ranking

-No server-side filters — sort and filter entries in your code.
+Public shards omit rows with status of pending, down, or error (they remain in the curated CSV for audit).
+Sort and filter entries in your code for other needs.
 The public site applies its own client-side keyword logic for search; you can mirror that behavior or implement your own.

 Provider logos marquee